 - Education / Training: In the Sudbury North Area, we have partnered with, Formation Plus, Contact North and the Chapleau Learning Centre.
-We have also partnered with these agencies to ensure all participants who were unsuccessful in completing the Literacy test, are referred for an assessment.
+We have also partnered with these agencies to ensure all participants who were unsuccessful in completing the literacy test, are referred for an assessment.
 These assessments are used as part of the planning process for developing individual participation agreements. - Employment: The Manitoulin-Sudbury DSB ensures that appropriate referrals are made to community agencies.
 Since 2010 the Manitoulin-Sudbury DSB has been the Service Provider for Employment Ontario -Employment Service.
 The Chapleau office, through an integrated approach, ensures that the full suite of Employment Services (Employment Ontario) is offered to this specific area.
-We ensure that Ontario Works participants take advantage of the EO-ES.
+We ensure that Ontario Works participants take advantage of the full suite of Employment Ontario Employment Services.
 This employment service offers a variety of services that includes resume writing, job search skills, interview skills, life skills and job specific training, self-employment, job matching and job retention skills.
-This suite of services include the new Canada-Ontario Job Grant program.
+This full suite of services includes the new Canada-Ontario Job Grant program, Youth Job Link, Youth Job Connection and Youth Job Connection-Summer.
 This relationship is very unique.
-We are one (1) of only six (6) DSSAB / MCSMs that have contracts with MTCU to offer the full suite of employment services. - Other services: Many of our clients have multiple barriers that are personal in nature.
-The Manitoulin-Sudbury DSB relies heavily on referrals to local community partners for services such as Turning Point, PARO Centre for Women's Enterprise family & local School Boards and Chapleau Children Services.
+We are one (1) of only six (6) DSSABs/CMSMs that have contracts with Ministry of Advanced Education and Skills Development (MAESD) to offer the full suite of employment services. - Other Services: Many of our clients have multiple barriers that are personal in nature.
+The Manitoulin-Sudbury DSB relies heavily on referrals to local community partners for services such as Turning Point, PARO Centre for Women's Enterprise family & local School Boards and the Child Youth and Family Centre.